cmsc426/cmsc426.github.io/colorseg.md

   <div class="figcaption">Sample Vision pipeline in a robocup robot.</div>
 </div>

+<a name='colimaging'></a>

+## Color Imaging
+A simple black-and-white/grayscale sensor works by measuring number of photons per second.

 **Motivation**.
 In this section we will introduce the Image Classification problem, which is the task of assigning an input image one label from a fixed set of categories.
 This is one of the core problems in Computer Vision that, despite its simplicity, has a large variety of practical applications.
 Moreover, as we will see later in the course, many other seemingly distinct Computer Vision tasks (such as object detection, segmentation) can be reduced to image classification.